projectatomic/atomic-enterprise-training/eap-latest-setup.md

 **Note:** You can delete most resources using "--all" but there is *no sanity check*.
 Be careful.

-### Restart the Master
-Go ahead and restart the master.
-This will make the new scheduler take effect.
-As `root` on your master:

-[//]: # (TODO: check the correct names of services)

-    systemctl restart atomic-master

 ## Services
 From the [Kubernetes